©2001-2023 Community Bridges, All Rights Reserved

 Our compassionate staff build a warm, friendly, safe place for the Pajaro Valley community to access resources that offer stability and hope for the future.
 La Manzana Community Resources is part of the Community Bridges family of programs.
 (Para Español, desplácese hacia abajo y en el icono de Google seleccione “Spanish.”
 La información estara traducida a partir de allí.)

-We serve 14,000 meals during the summer to low-income children in Santa Cruz County as part of the USDA’s Summer Food Service Program.
-The goal of Summer Lunch is to provide a nutritionally balanced meal to children who may be without lunch while school is out.
-In collaboration with Snap-Ed, we also provide nutrition education, food sampling, and physical education for children and families at the Summer Lunch sites, in addition to outreach and referrals for public assistance programs, including Calfresh, Medi-Cal, and Covered CA.
+During the summer months we serve lunch to children in Santa Cruz County as part of the USDA’s Summer Food Service Program.
+Summer Lunch provides a nutritionally balanced meal to children who may be without lunch while school is out.
+In collaboration with Snap-Ed, we also provide nutrition education, food sampling and physical education for children and families at the Summer Lunch sites.
+For location details, click here.

 “I worked in the field for 40 years, but I can’t work anymore.
 This food is very important to us.
 I use the fruits and the vegetables to cook for my wife, she’s diabetic.
 I also like to come here for help filling out forms.
 I can’t speak English or read, so it helps me a lot.”